kyma-project/addons/addons/google-cloud-platform-service-broker-0.1.0/docs/broker/plans-details.md

 ## Provisioning parameters

-These are the provisioning parameters for the following plans:
+These are the provisioning parameters for these plans:

 `Default:`